Salinity in Australia: Western Australia

-75% of water bird species in decline, a 75% reduction in sealed road life, and $400million in lost profits.

 South Australia

 Salinity in South Australia is a problem in all principal agricultural areas, with 370000 hectares of land and wetlands impacted.
 At current rates, this is expected to increase by 60% by 2050.

 It is expected to cost the state around $47million per year in lost agricultural profit, and is expected to taint more than 20% of ground water to levels above those safe for human consumption.

 Tasmania

 Tasmania is relatively unaffected by salinity, with around 1% of agricultural land, and 8% of farm land adversely affected by salt, resulting in a current cost to the state of around $5million per year, rising to around $13million by 2050.
 The majority of this salinity is irrigation based.

 Queensland

 Queensland is the least affected state of Australia, due to its unique seasonal rainfall.
 Around 15000 hectares are currently affected, with 3.1million hectares considered highrisk.